Fabrizio Maiello

 Fabrizio Maiello is an Italian former footballer and criminal.

 Early life

 Maiello was born and raised in Limbiate, Italy.

 Career

-As a youth player, Maiello joined the youth academy of Serie A side Milan.
+As a youth player, Maiello joined the youth academy of Serie A side AC Milan.
 After that, he joined the youth academy of Monza in the Italian lower leagues.
 However, he suffered a knee injury there which ended his football career.

 After that, he became a criminal, and was first arrested at the age of 18.

 After that, he was sent to an asylum, where he helped young Italians and became known for setting records, such as a five kilometer seal dribble and one kilometer of keepie uppies while walking backwards, before becoming a gardener.
+He also attempted to kidnap Gianfranco Zola in 1994.